What Is an ACD in a Call Center?

 It is also possible to track if your agents meet SLA targets (the percentage of incoming calls that operators have answered within the time that does not exceed a preset target response time).
 Using these reports, you can get valuable insights on how to optimize your workflow.

 Specific Features of an ACD from Voiptime Cloud

 Universal Queue for All Channels

-Customers’ requests from different channels (call, email, web chat) are put in one queue.
-It allows processing them as quickly as possible.
+Customers’ requests from different channels (call, email, web chat) are put in one queue for fast and effective processing and answering.
 You can distribute tasks between agent teams and determine the processing priorities for each channel.